 Mileage with context.
 High mileage is fine if the service history and warranty support it.
 High mileage with vague history is where problems start.

 Backup units.
 Have a second and third option ready.
-Inventory changes fast, and some cars photograph better than they actually are.
+Inventory moves fast, and some cars photograph better than they actually are.

 Check the Public Trail

 Compare the dealership website, business listings, and any public profiles you can find.
 The phone number, address, hours, and warranty claims should all match.
-If the messaging is inconsistent online, it gets worse in person.
-Look for whether the inventory appears current and whether the store answers direct questions clearly.
+Inconsistent messaging online gets worse in person.

 Photos matter, just not for the reason most buyers think.
 Consistent, well-lit inventory photos suggest an organized operation.
 Dark, cropped interior shots that avoid the driver seat, carpet, and headliner mean you should inspect harder on site.
 Appearance and condition are not the same thing.